Rahm and García, the two Spaniards in the second big of the year

 Jon rahm, who defeated Tiger Woods In his first Ryder Cup in 2018, he is also guaranteed a spot as the representative of Europe in September and as the representative of Spain at the Tokyo Olympics in July.

 “I want to play and I am going to play.
-I have been able to represent Spain at all levels and I have been able to win gold medals and I would love to give them an Olympic gold medal & rdquor ;, he said Rahm, who hopes to be in Tokyo despite the tight schedule and difficulties as a result of the coronavirus.
+I have been able to represent Spain at all levels and have been able to win gold medals and I would love to give them an Olympic gold medal & rdquor; Rahm, who hopes to be in Tokyo despite the tight schedule and difficulties as a result of the coronavirus.

-The 26-year-old golfer has been regaining his level of play after a break to enjoy his newborn son.
+The 26-year-old golfer has been regaining his level of play after taking a break to enjoy his newborn son.
 “With Kepa Your arms get a little more tired, but we’re having a good time.
-When I hold him in my arms, it’s like the rest of the world doesn’t matter and that moment is unique & rdquor ;, he commented on his six-week-old baby.
+When I hold him, it’s like the rest of the world doesn’t matter and that moment is unique & rdquor ;, he commented on his six-week-old baby.

 “I didn’t touch the stick for eight days and when you don’t touch a stick for a while what suffers is the short game.
 Every day I felt better and the goal was to play well this week & rdquor ;, he said Rahm, who aspires to be the first Spaniard to win a PGA Championship.